Answers to Common Advisee Questions

 Academics

-Scheduling – No more back and forth over email or returning phone messages!
-Just set your availability and students can easily schedule an appointment at a time that is convenient for you and them.
+Appointment Scheduling – No more back and forth over email or returning phone messages!
+Just set your available dates & times and students can easily schedule an appointment at a time that is convenient for you and them.
 Sync the Stellic platform with your UD calendar for a seamless scheduling experience.

 Taking notes and communicating with students – Keep all of your advising documents, notes, and information in one location for a quick snapshot!
 Log your advising notes, keep a copy of your emails, and quickly see official documents and forms.
 Please note, all UD faculty and staff with access to academic grade data can view these advisement details.

-Referring students – When you are meeting with a student and they have a question you can’t answer, maybe about financial aid, career needs or housing, you can quickly Add a Alert to that campus partner within the Stellic platform.
-A staff member who receives the referral will proactively outreach to the student.
+Referring students – When you are meeting with a student and they have a question you can’t answer, maybe about financial aid, career needs or housing, you can quickly submit a Referral to that campus partner within the Stellic platform.
+A staff member who receives the Referral will proactively outreach to the student.
 This is a great way to connect students to on-campus resources and to give a nudge to those students who aren’t likely to reach out themselves!

 Quick searches – Need to quickly determine how many of your advisees are on probation, or how many sophomores are in your major?
 Use the Student Search function to generate a quick list of actively enrolled students that fit your criteria.

-Each semester, students should track their progress toward graduation by using their degree audit in UDSIS and the online academic catalog for the year they entered UD, not the current catalog.
+Each semester, students should track their progress toward graduation by using their official Degree Audit and Planner in Stellic and the online academic catalog for the year they entered UD, not the current catalog.
 Students should meet with their advisor at least once each semester to review their academic progress and to discuss course selections before registering for courses.
 You are encouraged to compare the degree audit requirements and the catalog’s four year planning guide when discussing possible courses for the next semester.

 Do you find yourself doing a reoccuring course sub?
 It may be time for your department to put through a curricular change!
 Connect with the Registrar’s Office for more details.